The SEND Faculty at The Radclyffe School

 • At Key Stage 3 we have a Nurture Group, where a very small number of students – typically 6 or 7 – may be educated.
 They join the larger groups for some subjects such as Music, Drama, Science and Art, but spend a great deal of time together as a small group focussing on Literacy and Numeracy, with the aim of allowing them to be reintegrated into mainstream groups once their Literacy and Numeracy is of an age appropriate level.

 • At Key Stage Four we have a foundation route of study.
 Within this, we have two distinct groups – Supported Study and Foundation Learning Group.
-Alongside traditional GCSEs, students on this route are able to achieve a range of alternative qualifications, such as PSE and Child Development.
+Alongside traditional GCSEs, students on this route are able to achieve a range of alternative qualifications, such as Employability Skills and Health and Social Care.
 These groups are smaller in size than most mainstream classes and benefit from a high level of support, from specialist teachers and our team of highly qualified Teaching Assistants.

 • There is another distinct group of students who may need a little bit of additional help with one or two aspects of their education – maybe with Maths, or with handwriting, or with reading comprehension.
 For these students we offer intensive lessons over a short period of time – typically six weeks.
 At the end of the process, we review whether progress has been made, and the individual child may then be exited from the process due to excellent progress having been made, or they may remain in the withdrawal group for a further block of lessons.
 We will always seek your permission before your child is placed in a withdrawal group, and will keep you informed of the results at the end of the process.